Management in Community Services

 Promotion reviews occur at the end of semester 1 and 2 and decisions are made by the full program team including Faculty members, Program Coordinator, and Department Chair.

-Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the Community and Social Services Management Program Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct, or have failed 50% or more of their academic courses may be discontinued from the Program.
+Students who have not successfully participated in the requirements of their academic probation, who have failed to meet the standards set out in the Conestoga Student Guide and/or the Management in Community Services Program Handbook involving academic dishonesty, student responsibilities, or unacceptable behaviour, attitude or conduct, or have failed 50% or more of their academic courses may be discontinued from the Program.
 Students who have been discontinued from the Program will not be considered for re-entry to the program for a minimum of 1 semester and/or until they have worked with the Program Coordinator to develop a written learning contract to support their academic and non-academic success.
 At the discretion of the Program Coordinator, students may be given permission to attend the part-time program.

 Students have the right to appeal any academic decisions as set out in the Conestoga Student Guide.
 It is recommended that students begin this appeal process by first meeting with the faculty and/or program coordinator and/or program chair.